 Brand loyalty.
 One of the worst parts of my depression is my loss of energy and inability to make everyday decisions in a normal amount of time.
 Introverts tend to make decisions more slowly even not depressed, so adding depression can make life unmanageable.
 One way I’ve found to help with decision-making is to take away some of the decisions altogether.
 If you choose a certain brand and stick with it, then you don’t have to stand in front of a shelf of way too many items and get overwhelmed.
 Do your research first of course before you decide.
 The effort will probably save you time and energy later.

 Listen to music.
 “Lullaby” by Nickelback has saved my life on more than one occasion.
 If I’m not listening to podcasts on my long commute to work in the morning, I’m listening to music, and this song has pushed back the frighteningly comforting image of hitting a tree or a power pole head-on a few times.

 Some other songs that help me are “Beautiful” by Christina Aguilera, “People Like Us” by Kelly Clarkson, “The Fighter” by Gym Class Heroes, “Till I Collapse” by Eminem, “Not Afraid” by Eminem, and “Firework” by Katy Perry.

 Please remember: If you are reading this now, I’m reaching out to let you know that you are never alone.

-These ideas are techniques I have gathered from books, professors and my own experiences.
-I’ve known I’ve had problems with depression for almost ten years now, and I’ve probably struggled with some level of it most of my life.
+These ideas are techniques I have gathered from books, professors, and my own experiences.
+I’ve known I’ve had problems with depression for a decade now, and I’ve probably struggled with some level of it most of my life.
 These ideas are not fixes, but perhaps they will help take the edge off in those moments when life seems like a heavy, choking blanket of hopelessness trimmed with sadness and loneliness.